section-engineering-education/engineering-education/content/articles/how-to-set-up-rust-api-servers-with-the-diseal-orm-and-the-postgresql/index.md

 Hit the play button, and the newly added todo should be printed on the right pane.

 ### Conclusion
 In this guide, we have learned how to set up a Diesel ORM and use it with an ideal Rust application.
 We focused on PostgreSQL as the ideal database.
-You can go ahead and try using different databases to model queries using the Diesel ORM.
+You can try using different databases to model queries using the Diesel ORM.